DCAN-Labs/biceps_cmdln/docs/source/index.rst

 |
 | **-right_hem_surface**: string.
 The path to the right hemisphere to use for smoothing.
 See description from left_hem_surface for more info.
 |
-| **-attempt_pconn**: 0 or 1, default 0 Set to 1 if you want BICEPS to try making .pconn.nii files out of the generated connectivity matrices.
-Default = 0
+| **-custom_dtvar_folder**: string.
+If flag is used BICEPS will accept the path to a folder where all dtvariance files are found directly within the folder specified (i.e. NOT BIDS organized)
 |
-| **-custom_dtvar_folder**: string.
-If an empty string is provided (i.e. ''), BICEPS will produce look for dtvariance files found next to the the ptseries files.
-If dtvariance files are not found at this location, you can provide the path to a folder where all dtvariance files are found directly within the folder specified (i.e. NOT BIDS organized)

 Indices and tables
 ==================